 Trump Tempers His Tone After Arriving At G-20 Summit In Osaka

-On his way to the Group of 20 summit in Japan, President Trump complained about all the countries in the group that take advantage of the United States.
+On his way to the Group of 20 summit in Japan, President Trump complained about all of its members that take advantage of the United States.
 But once he arrived in Osaka, he appeared to set aside those concerns, using a rapid-fire series of meetings to flatter his fellow leaders and boast about improving ties.

 He thanked Japan's Prime Minister Shinzo Abe for investing in auto plants in the U.S. He congratulated India's Narendra Modi on his landslide reelection as prime minister.
 And, he greeted German Chancellor Angela Merkel as "a fantastic person, a fantastic woman," adding, "I'm glad to have her as a friend."